|

 a similar holistic feeling of familiarity and ease somewhere in

+your travels.
 The village-like comfort zone

 of the Auberge is quite typical of the Laurentians.
 With one notable